Powered By

 • World Aquatics and Oceania Aquatics

-• Games Partners (AOC, Paralympics Australia and Brisbane 2032 Organising Committee)
+• Games Partners (Australian Olympic Committee, Paralympics Australia, Australia and Brisbane 2032 Organising Committee)

 • Swimming Australia Board, Executive and staff